jayasai705/Advertising_data/README.md

 # Advertising_data (11-07-22)
-In this project we will be working with a fake advertising data set, indicating whether or not a particular internet user clicked on an Advertisement.
+In this project we will be working with a advertising data set, indicating whether or not a particular internet user clicked on an Advertisement.
 We will try to create a model that will predict whether or not they will click on an ad based off the features of that user.

 This data set contains the following features: